simonrelet/react-pure-html-component-loader/README.md

 ```

 **Attributes**
   * `id`: Tag name to use to reference this template.
+Also used
+    to set the `displayName` of the template for debug purpose.

 **Example**
 ```html